International Exchange Program

 It is important to have a feasible and flexible study plan for your exchange study.
 Here are some tips for you when deciding what courses you are going to take during exchange:

-Details of credit transfer during study for 4-year undergraduate students can be found at the website of the Applying Credit Transfer on Entry.
+Details of credit transfer during study for 4-year undergraduate students can be found at the website of the Credit Transfer for Undergraduates.
 ARR has created a database that covers the approved mappings for transfer credits granted on exchange based on previous student exchange records.
 You may go to this databased to check if certain courses from your host institutions can be transferred back to HKUST.

-If you wish to apply for assessment for new course mappings (i.e. courses not found in the database), you may download the application form and submit the completed form to ARR for checking.
+If you wish to apply for assessment for new course mappings (i.e. courses not found in the database), you may submit it online at the Credit Transfer Application System.